Shary Boyle

-Shary Boyle D.F.A. (born May 26, 1972) is a contemporary Canadian visual artist working in the mediums of sculpture, drawing, painting and performance art.
+Shary Boyle (born May 26, 1972) is a contemporary Canadian visual artist working in the mediums of sculpture using the medium of ceramics, drawing, painting and performance art.
 She lives and works in Toronto.

 Early life and education

 Boyle was born in the Toronto suburb of Scarborough, Ontario, the youngest of five children.
 She attended Wexford Collegiate School for the Arts high school where she studied art and music theatre, then went on to post-secondary studies at the Ontario College of Art, graduating in 1994.
 She was involved in the Toronto punk and hardcore music scene in her high school and early college years, singing in a band.
 Her early interest in music and performance incorporated costume, poster and T-shirt design and the creation and free distribution of small photocopied 'zines.
 Her earliest 'zines and drawings were compiled in the compilation publication "Witness My Shame" (Conundrum Press, 2004).
 Between 1998-2006 Boyle supplemented her art practice of drawing and painting through published illustration.

 In 1998, she began to work with a synthetic polymer clay called Sculpey.
 Doll maker Vivian Hausle in Seattle in 2002 taught her to understand the medium of porcelain as well as lace draping, a technique for filigrees in lace.